[Exploring the narratives hidden behind walls and cities]

 Lives Between Walls is a space where stories, architecture, and imagination converge.

-It explores how the walls we build, shape the lives within them.
-Through narrative and the creative use of emerging tools like AI, this blog seeks to uncover the hidden connections between people and the environments they inhabit.
+Lives Between Walls explores how built form and everyday life shape each other—how the walls we build quietly script the lives within them.
+Through storytelling and the creative use of emerging tools like AI, the blog reveals the hidden connections between people and the environments they inhabit, tracing atmosphere, memory, and feeling in what Henri Lefebvre describes as “lived space” (Lefebvre, 1991).

 the author